risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-streaming-performance.md

 Every streaming job (i.e. materialized view) consists of multiple fragments, forming a DAG, and each fragment consists of multiple parallel actors, while every actor contains one or more streaming operators connected together.
 RisingWave Dashboard visualizes the actor/fragment topology of running jobs in the Actor/Fragment panel.

-Sometimes a streaming actor or fragments could become the bottleneck of the whole streaming jobs.
+Sometimes a streaming actor or fragments could become the bottleneck of the whole streaming job.
 This topic helps you to identify the bottleneck and solve the issue.

 ## Find out the back-pressured fragments